rayan-insa/WhatsApp-clone/README.md

-# Messaging Web App with Kafka Integration
+# Messaging Web App

-This is a distributed messaging web application built using Flask, FastAPI, MySQL, and Kafka.
-The application allows users to sign in, sign up, create group chats, send and receive messages, and perform other actions concurrently with multiple users, leveraging Kafka for multithreading and event-driven communication.
+This is a distributed messaging web application built using Flask, FastAPI, MySQL, and WebSockets.
+The application allows users to sign in, sign up, create group chats, send and receive messages, and perform other actions concurrently with multiple users, leveraging WebSockets for real-time communication.

 ---

 ## Features

-- **User Authentication**: Users can sign in and sign up.
+* **User Authentication**: Users can sign in and sign up.
-- **Messaging**: Send and receive messages in private conversations and group chats.
+* **Messaging**: Send and receive messages in private conversations and group chats.
-- **Group Chat Management**: Create, delete (admin-only), and manage members in group chats.
+* **Group Chat Management**: Create, delete (admin-only), and manage members in group chats.
-- **Kafka Integration**: Use Kafka for multithreading and enabling real-time concurrent actions across multiple users.
+* **Real-time Communication**: Utilize WebSockets for instant message delivery and updates.
-- **Scalable Architecture**: Designed for distributed systems using Docker, Flask, FastAPI, and MySQL.
+* **Scalable Architecture**: Designed for distributed systems using Docker, Flask, FastAPI, and MySQL.

 ---

 ## Tech Stack

 ### Backend:
-- **Flask**: Frontend API.
+- **Flask**: Frontend API and WebSocket server.
 - **FastAPI**: Backend API for handling core business logic.
 - **MySQL**: Database for storing user data, messages, and group chat information.
-- **Kafka**: Event streaming for multithreaded communication.
-- **Confluent Kafka Client**: Python library for interacting with Kafka.

 ### Frontend:
 - **HTML, CSS, JavaScript**: For building the user interface.